phayes/fdh-rs/src/movingwindow/README.md

 Figure 1.
 A Moving Window Full Domain Hash

-In this example, an Extendable Output Hash Function outputs a hash one byte at a time.
+In this example, an Extendable Output Hash Function outputs a digest one byte at a time.
 A moving window is applied against the output to find a one byte Full Domain Hash where the domain is larger than 240 (`11110000`).
 The final FDH digest value is `11110011`.

 ---